Friday March 11, 2022 6pm-8pm (PST) Cooking With Herbs: Wine & Dine (Online)

 Prandhara Prem holds a Master’s Degree in Counseling Psychology in the USA, and a post-graduate degree in Transpersonal Therapy in Brazil.
 Additionally, she holds a Certification as a Shamanic Medicine Woman, and a Certification as a Tantric Therapist and Rebirther.
 She is a Certified Relationship and Sexuality Coach as well as a Reiki master.
 In 2018, she became an Ordained Interfaith Minister and received her Doctorate of Divinity Degree through Universal Life Church.
 She teaches workshops and hosts retreats all over the world.

 Women’s sensuality is always a delicate subject, sometimes full of prejudices and social stigmas.
 This workshop intends to erase those misconceptions from the dancer’s body to allow her to move sensually without fear but with a sense of power.
-Our sensuality could be an amazing creative tool that could inspire us to dance without boundaries.
-The sensual muse can transform the way we feel, we hear and project the music.
-Discover your natural creative force and explore with the beautiful art of raks sharqui.
+This class will teach you the basic movements of Bellydance and then help you explore your creativity through improvisation.
+Discover your natural creative force, freedom and embrace your body autonomy with the beautiful art of Raks Sharqui.

 Valerick Molinary is an award winning artist known for her unique and elegant style, which flows seamlessly while having that touch of sassiness resonant of her native Puerto Rico.
 She has taught and performed at international festivals across four continents.
 For over 15 years Valerick has dedicated herself to the in-depth study of Arab dances and folklore, traveling to study at diverse Arab countries such as Egypt, Lebanon and Morocco.
 She has a BA in Hispanic Studies and Comparative Literature, the influence of which can be seeing in her creative and poetic approach to choreography, dance teaching and production.
 Since 2015 she organizes the Lebanese Love Affair, an annual event in Miami dedicated to providing a platform for dancers to study directly from renowned and dedicated Arab dance artists, all in a big celebration of love for Raks Sharki and the countries that gave birth to it.

-Join Alabé Bira Santos (head musician for Candomblé house) for this special online drumming workshop focusing on the sacred rhythms connected to the female orixas (spiritual forces of the universe) in the Candomblé tradition.
-Bring your drums and learn with a master percussionist in real time.
+Join Alabé Bira Santos (head musician for Candomblé house) for this special online drumming workshop focusing on the sacred ancestral rhythms connected to the orixas Ogum, Oxumare, and Oxala in the Candomblé tradition.
+Bring your drums and/or instruments and learn online with a master percussionist in real time direct from Bahia.
 All levels and abilities welcome.